 What’s with that?
 I’m a little old to try and pick up, I don’t look pretty or rich.
 Now I feel like I need a friend to walk with.

 Just curious to see how this goes here.
 I posted this talk on FB and it along with some on a similar topic got mysteriously deleted from my timeline, in fact I’m not sure it was allowed into the feed.

 Of all the talks and comments I have heard on this topic this is the most sensible and down to earth explanation and by a Canadian.
 I like her.
 She’s bright and honest and, I believe, sincerely trying to help the world.

 We can’t just hide our heads in the sand and pretend darkness isn’t spreading or avoid being called a name to the detriment of our future and the future of all who love and in fact the whole world.

 Please, if you value my opinion at all, watch this so that you can improve your understanding of the situation.
 It’s well worth you time.

 The thing I love about cancer is the perspective it gives you.
 Time and an end to Time, it’s a magnificent view.

-I think we all dread the slow methodical killer and in our terror don’t pay attention to the gift he carries.
+I think everyone dreads the slow methodical killer and in their terror don’t pay attention to the gift it carries.